 - Bible journaling gives you a time for reflection on scripture and what it means to you personally.

 - Pray to the Holy Spirit for guidance and wisdom.
 I pray the prayer from Jen Hatmaker's awesome book called A Modern Girl's Guide to Bible Study which I initially borrowed from the library and then bought because it is so helpful and amazing.
 I journaled the prayer into one of the opening pages of my journaling Bible:

 - Select a verse.
 I have been going down through my list of 50 Bible Verses that All Christians Should Memorize, because those are seminal verses in my opinion.
 When I finish them, I will use a verse from my current Bible study or devotional.
-(I got an advanced copy of Pressing Pause by my friend Ruth Schwenk at The Better Mom, and I am loving it!
-There are lots of great verses in there that will make awesome journal entries.)
+Choose a couple of keywords that you will highlight.

 It is really nice to have a rough draft because then you don't have to do so much erasing in your actual Bible.

 - Transfer the pencil drawing to the Bible.
 You could probably put the pencil drawing underneath the page of the Bible and sort of trace it, but I just eyeball where things should go based on my initial sketch.

 - Ink the drawing.
 Once you have your pencil all done, go back over it with one of your pens.
 Let the pens dry for a minute or two (it happens pretty fast, but I have had smears especially when erasing).